siph/blog/02/building_a_tiling_window_manager.md

 cargo new mywm
 ```
 ### Dependencies
 To build our window manager, we only need two dependencies.
-A logging library and penrose itself,
+A logging library and penrose itself.
-which we will add to our Cargo.toml.
+We will add these to our Cargo.toml.
 ### Cargo.toml
 ```toml
 penrose = "0.2"